TotemSmartBus/Hytra/README.md

 ### 0. Download the NYC Dataset

-Our trajectory datasets collected at New York City and Sydney at available.
+Our trajectory datasets collected in New York City and Sydney at available.
 Please download them at https://drive.google.com/drive/folders/1lWYpBT27IudvCVryDTGZPHn2XUIXjWBl?usp=drive_link, import them into MySQL database, and configure the *application-dev.properties* file in the *resources* directory.

 ### 1. Dependencies

 We manage the dependent libraries with Maven.
-You can easily install those required softwares in pom.xml file.
+You can easily install those required software in pom.xml file.

 ### 2. Running the sample program

-We provide a use case for the hishtorical range query.
+We provide a use case for the historical range query.
 The `ExpTest()` method is in the `HistoricalRangeExpTest_merge` class in the transitnet project.

 ```java
 //1.
 Set the parameters.